psaylor/spoke/README.md

 For more on [spoke][1], keep reading. [spoke-client][2] is explained in more detail on its own page.

 ## Overview
+spoke, the server-side library of Spoke, provides modules of two types- audio utilities and speech technologies.

 [1]:https://github.com/psaylor/spoke "the spoke repo"
 [2]:https://github.com/psaylor/spoke-client "the spoke-client repo"